 In general, warm colors such as yellow, orange, and red are stimulating to the mind.
 Cool colors such as blue and green give a feeling of serenity and peace.

-Use color psychology to evoke a particular mood in your room; a peaceful, relaxing master bedroom or bath, in soft blues and greens, or an exiting, fun, playroom in reds, oranges, or violets.
+Use color psychology to evoke a particular mood in your room; a peaceful, relaxing master bedroom or bath, in soft blues and greens, or an exciting, fun, playroom in reds, oranges, or violets.

 List of common colors and their effects